 7) Piper and Alex have angry sex in the library in Orange is the New Black

 While the hair pulling and biting may be a little much for some, Piper and Alex’s fight actually makes for some pretty hot sex as they end up in range of positions across the library.
-If you want to try this out for real, make sure you get permission (and agree on a safeword) before engaging in any sort of rough play.
+Although the clip above isn’t the exact scene we’re talking about, check out Season 3, Episode 3 to watch it.
+And if you want to try this out for real, make sure you get permission (and agree on a safeword) before engaging in any sort of rough play.

 6) Vivian and Wil’s public kiss at the end of Saving Face